HHS Nominee Tom Price Targeted Panel That Urged Fewer Cancer Screenings

 If the last few years are any guide, one group that may find itself in the crosshairs of Rep. Tom Price, President Trump's pick to lead the Department of Health and Human Services, is an influential panel of medical experts.

-The U.S. Preventative Services Task Force, a group of mostly physician and academics from top universities, reviews medical practices to see whether they are supported by research and evidence.
+The U.S. Preventive Services Task Force, a group of mostly physician and academics from top universities, reviews medical practices to see whether they are supported by research and evidence.

 Under the Affordable Care Act, the USPSTF's recommendations have been used to guide private insurers.
 If the group gives a test high marks, insurers are required to cover it.
 If it doesn't, they are free not to.